rckwzrd/asteroids/README.md

 - speed power-up
 - ship bombs

-The `pygame` library and is strongly OOP and was used to get reps with OOP concepts.
+Game making is a naturally object oriented activity and this is reflected in the `pygame` library.
+Building asteroids is an opportunity to work with object hierarchy, inheritance, encapsulation, and other OOP concepts.